 The origins of Gainford’s name are debated.
 It is usually said to mean ‘direct ford’ but there is a nice legend that there was once a ford on the river and that ownership of the ford was disputed by the residents on either side of the Tees.
 In the end a battle was fought in which the residents of the Durham side of the river gained the ford and so we have Gainford.

 On the Yorkshire side of the river we find the site of the deserted village of Barforth or Barford.
 Its name is said to be a reminder of an attempt by its residents to barricade the ford during the battle with Gainford.

 In the nineteenth century Gainford village had its own spa.
 Today its main features are an unspoilt village green, the Jacobean Gainford Hall and an attractive Georgian street called High Row.
 The hall dates from 1603 and was built by the Reverend John Craddock.

-The beautiful 13th century church of St Mary at Gainford is of interest and probably stands on the site of an Anglo-Saxon monastery built by Bishop Ecgred of Lindisfarne in the early 9th century that is known to have existed at Gainford.
+The beautiful thirteenth century church of St Mary at Gainford is of interest and probably stands on the site of an Anglo-Saxon monastery built by Bishop Ecgred of Lindisfarne in the early ninth century that is known to have existed at Gainford.
 It is said to be the resting place of a Northumbrian chieftain called Ida or Eda.